Ultimate Guide To WordPress RSS

 Post Excerpts can also affect how the content in your feed appears …

-Post excerpts can affect how a feed appears
+Post excerpts can affect how a feed displays

 View The Content Of Your RSS Feeds

-As mentioned previously, all you have to do to view the content of an RSS feed is to copy the feed’s URL to your clipboard and paste it into an application that reads and translates feeds into readable content.
+As mentioned previously, all that’s required to view a feed’s content is to copy the feed’s URL to your clipboard and paste it into an application that reads and translates feeds into readable content.

 Let’s show you how this works.

-(Look for a ‘subscribe’ link.
+(Search for a ’subscribe to feed’ button or link.
 Image source: http://www.yourcoffeeguru.com)

 Next, copy the feed URL to your clipboard …

-If you want, you can check what the feed contains by pasting the URL of your feed into a feed reader …
+If you want, you can check what the RSS feed contains by pasting the URL of the feed into a feed reader …

-Paste the feed URL into a feed reader to view the feed content.
+Paste your URL of your feed into a feedreader to view the content.

 (Paste your feed URL into a feedreader to view the content.
 Image: http://feedreader.com/online)

-Let’s show you how to add content from other sites to yours.
+Let’s show you how to add content from another website or blog’s RSS feeds to yours.

-As mentioned earlier, no matter what industry you are in, you could easily display on your site the latest content from an industry-related government department or authoritative site in your industry simply by importing their RSS feed.
-You can use feeds to display a range of information on your WordPress site such as news, Facebook updates, or content from thousands of sites using the WordPress RSS widget.
+As mentioned earlier, no matter what industry you are in, you could easily add to your site the latest news and updates from an industry-related government department or authoritative site in your industry by simply importing their RSS feed.
+You can easily display a range of information on your WordPress site such as news, social media comments, or content from thousands of sites using the WordPress RSS widget.

-copy the RSS feed URL from a website or blog that publishes content that you want to display on your sidebar …
+copy the feed URL from a website that publishes content that you would like to add to your site to your clipboard …

 Next, paste the feed into an RSS widget …